 This is a point we have already addressed.
 Not a yogi, one who, coming out of his session, gets upset or adopts behaviors that do not respect a philosophy of living in peace.

 There is no point in working to strive for a changed consciousness if our diet, our relationship to new technologies, or sleep is not in tune with the good we want to bring into our lives.

 Let us remember, the practice of yoga for better stress management not only treats the body but is concerned with all aspects of life.

-It requires a healthy and adapted diet, a respect for the time to be spent sleeping, kindness towards others, a search for permanent balance.
+It requires a healthy and adapted diet, a respect for the time spent sleeping, kindness towards others, a quest for permanent balance.